Destinations » Asia » South Asia »

 With the introduction of Islam in the 1100s the people changed their lifestyles

-to match that required by this new religion that arrived from traders.
+to match that required by this new religion, which arrived from traders.
 This slightly

-education, healthcare, and other government-financed sectors are expanding.
+has more money so infrastructure, education, healthcare, and other government-financed

 Learn More About the Maldives: